ID Spokane WA Zone Forecast

 and Winchester

-overnight.
-Lows in the upper 40s to mid 50s.
-Breezy.
-West wind
+chance of thunderstorms.
+Lows in the upper 40s to lower 50s.
+West

-10 to 20 mph with gusts up to 35 mph decreasing to 5 to 15 mph

 $$